ikvk/django_dramatiq_charts/README.rst

         # ...
     ]

-3. Configure lib parameters in your project settings file:
+3. Configure lib in your project settings file:

 .. list-table::
    :header-rows: 1